molstar/mol-view-stories/docs/docs/index.md

 ## Key Features

-### 🎨 Visual Scene Builder
+### 🎨 Code-driven Scene Builder
-Create molecular scenes with an intuitive interface.
-Load structures from the Protein Data Bank (PDB), adjust camera angles, and build your narrative step by step.

-### 💻 Code-Driven Visualizations
-Write JavaScript code to control molecular representations, animations, and interactions.
-Get full access to Mol*'s powerful API for advanced customizations.
+Create molecular scenes with a built-in JavaScript code editor to control molecular representations, animations, and interactions.
+Get full access to [MolViewSpec](https://molstar.org/mol-view-spec) powerful API for advanced customizations.

-### 📚 Interactive Stories
+### 📚 Interactive Storytelling
 Combine multiple scenes into cohesive stories with descriptions, annotations, and smooth transitions between different molecular views.

-### 🔄 Import & Export
+### 🔗 Share Molecular Stories
-Work with standard molecular file formats (.pdb, .cif, .mol) and export your stories for sharing or embedding in presentations and websites.
+Publish your stories for sharing or embedding in presentations and websites.

 ### ☁️ Cloud Storage
 Save your work in the cloud, access it from anywhere, and collaborate with others by sharing story links.